raspberrychris/3dprintersking/content/posts/da-vinci-mini-wireless-3d-printer.md

 The Da Vinci mini streamlines its printing function through a single-button printer design as well as providing different colored LEDs to indicate printing Conditions

 Make your dreams into reality with the FREE downloadable version of XYZmaker 3D modeling design software for beginners.
-Connector type: Wi-Fi (802.11b/g/n); USB 2.0
+Connector type: Wi-Fi .

+## Our Verdict